 Sites Inventory Form and Instructions

 Government Code (GC) Section 65583(a)(3) requires local governments to prepare an inventory of land suitable for residential development, including vacant sites and sites having the potential for redevelopment, and an analysis of the relationship of zoning and public facilities and services to these sites.
 That inventory must identify specific sites or parcels that are available for residential development.
 Pursuant to SB 6 (Chapter 667, Statutes of 2019), for a housing element or amendment adopted on or after January 1, 2021, the planning agency shall submit to HCD an electronic copy of its inventory of these parcels using standards, forms, and definitions adopted by HCD.
+Please note, this form was revised on 05/10/2022 to improve data formatting.
+The prior form will continue to be accepted if you already began preparing your sites inventory on the prior form, but we encourage use of the current form as much as possible.

 The following is the sites inventory form and instructions.
 Questions can be submitted to firstname.lastname@example.org.